 NHS Health Scotland has produced a briefing paper which explains asset-based approaches and that it has the potential to address Scotland’s continuing health problems in innovative ways which could complement more traditional methods for improving population health.

 Assets in Action (external link), produced by the Glasgow Centre for Population Health, illustrates asset based approaches for health improvement in action by producing a set of case studies based on projects, services or initiatives that have taken such an approach.
-For example, it includes a case study on Older People for Older People (O40) which was a research and development project working with older people in remote, rural and peripheral communities to explore how communities could support older individuals to maintain independent living.

 The approaches to develop community assets are similar to those used to foster good community relations.
 There is a clear alignment between using the asset based approach to improve health and fostering good relations work in the community.